CADViewer/cadviewer-community-version/README.md

-# CADViewer JS
+# CADViewer Community Version
-The community edition of CADViewer JS, the web-based CAD viewer that integrates with all browsers
+The community edition of CADViewer, the web-based CAD viewer that integrates with all browsers